cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Deploy an Artifact and Application
 ----------------------------------
-To deploy an application from your local file system into the namespace *<namespace>*, submit an HTTP POST request::
+To deploy an application from your local file system into the namespace *namespace-id*, submit an HTTP POST request::

-  POST /v3/namespaces/<namespace>/apps
+  POST /v3/namespaces/<namespace-id>/apps

 with the name of the JAR file as a header::